yonglid/CS205-Final-Project/README.md

 | 30000 | 600 | 2601.1 |0.019|
 | 60000 | 600 | 5411.19 | 0.019|

+When we increased the size of N, we actually saw a decrease in the benefits of parallelisation using Cython.
+In fact, the Cython code performed worse than the serial Python code.
+At the same time though, the throughput of the Python code was decreasing as we increased size while the Cython code stayed relatively constant.
+It would be plausible that for longer simulations, the Cython code would eventually overtake the Python code again.
+However at the objective speeds that this code was running at, running this experiment in Python/Cython is unfeasible anyway and the focus should be on doing simulations using C code.

 #### C Implementation

 | C ms | resolution | time | GFlops/s |